Jérôme-Martin Langlois: Career

 Langlois won the second prize at the Prix de Rome in 1805 and the first prize in 1809, moving to Rome in the 1810s.
 A preparatory drawing of the painting that granted him the first place (Priam aux pieds d'Achilles) is in the collection of the Musee Magnin in Dijon, France.
 Since 1806 he regularly exhibited at the Salon until 1837, winning the second prize in 1817 and first prize in 1819.
-Langlois's Diana and Endymion of 1822 was comissioned by Louis XVIII for his Salon of Diane at the Palace of Versailles.
+Langlois's Diana and Endymion of 1822 was commissioned by Louis XVIII for his Salon of Diane at the Palace of Versailles.
 It was displayed at the Musée de Picardie from 1878 and has been missing since World War I. It may be in the private collection of the American performer Madonna.
 In 1824 he was in Brussels, where he painted the portrait of Jacques-Louis David, which was exhibited in 1831.

 Honors

-In 1817 his painting Cassandra Imploring the Vengeance of Minerva Against Ajax was exhibited at the 1817 Paris Salon and earned a second-class medal.
-In 1819 his painting the Générosité d'Alexandre was exhibited at the 1819 Salon and won a first-prize medal.
+In 1817 his painting Cassandra Imploring the Vengeance of Minerva Against Ajax was exhibited at the Paris Salon of 1817 and earned a second-class medal.
+In 1819 his painting the Générosité d'Alexandre was exhibited at the Salon of 1819 and won a first-prize medal.
 In 1822, he became a Knight of the Legion of Honour.